InatiLab/FCDproc/README.md

 ## License

-`jem` was created by InatiLab.
+`fcdproc` was created by InatiLab.
 It is licensed under the terms of the GNU General Public License v3.0 license.

 ## Credits